Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced professional in [Your field] I am convinced that I would make a perfect fit for this position.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced person in your field I am confident that I will make a perfect fit for this job.

-Thank you for considering my application.
-I look forward to getting in touch with you.
+Thank you for your consideration of my application.
+I look forward to having a conversation with you.

 Sincerely,